Jakarta International Film Festival: 2008: One decade of JIFFEST

 For its tenth anniversary, the JIFFEST committee had originally planned to stage their biggest ever festival.
 However, the 2008 financial crisis and difficulty raising funds forced the festival to be scaled down to a five-day event.

 2009: The eleventh JIFFEST

 The JIFFEST 2009 line-up included some of the best of worldwide films, including those from ASEAN and the Madani Film Festival.
 There was an Islamic-themed program that was created together with rumahfilm.org, which was planned to run as a separate event the following year.

 The presence of Christian Scheurer (visual consultant for The Matrix) and Petr Lom, who recorded Iran's President Mahmoud Ahmadinejad's activities, were popular events, as were discussion panels on the topic of film promotion and marketing and the launch of Amir Muhammad’s book Yasmin Ahmad's Films.

 The opening film, Sang Pemimpi, was the first Indonesian film featured as a JIFFEST opening film.
 The closing film was New York, I Love You.
-In between were films representing 25 different countries.
+In between were films representing 25 countries.